 Each pupil at St. Matthew’s has a Form Tutor, who will meet you each day for Tutor Time – this is first thing in the morning.
 Your Form Tutor is the key person for you throughout your time at St. Matthew’s.
 It is your Form Tutor who will help you through any difficulties, help monitor progress and encourage you to get the best out of school and achieve excellent outcomes.

-On Monday mornings, you meet your Form Tutor in the school yard, and they walk with you into assembly.
-This is led by your Progress Leader, or a member of the Senior Leadership Team.
+On Friday mornings, you meet your Form Tutor in the school yard, and they walk with you into assembly.
+This is led by your Head of Year, or a member of the Senior Leadership Team.